Blendify/blender-manual/trunk/blender_docs/manual/video_editing/sequencer/strips/introduction.rst

 Supported files are filtered by default.

 The start frame of the newly created strips will be placed at the position of the frame indicator.
-When loading multiple files (movie and sound) at the same time each will be add one after the other.
+When loading multiple files (movie and sound) at the same time each will be added one after the other.

 Adding Effects & Transitions